lestrrat-go/jwx/docs/04-jwk.md

 Normally, you should be able to simply fetch the JWK using [`jwk.Fetch()`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#Fetch), but keys are usually routinely expired and rotated due to security reasons.
-In such cases you would need to re-fetch the JWK periodically, which is a pain.
+In such cases you would need to refetch the JWK periodically, which is a pain.

 `github.com/lestrrat-go/jwx/v2/jwk` provides the [`jwk.Cache`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#Cache) and [`jwk.CachedSet`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#CachedSet) to do this for you.